-All data can be found in Statistics Sweden's database: http://www.scb.se/sv\/Hitta-statistik/Statistikdatabasen/ are visible in the diagram, as they partially overlap each other.
-For technical reasons, the x-axis showing women's wages as a percentage of men's wages and the y-axis with wage levels have been truncated (60 to 120 per cent, and SEK 20,000 to SEK 80,000, respectively).
+The variables that form the basis for the diagram are obtained from the wage structure statistics in the statistics database (published on Statistics Sweden's website).10 Not all occupations are included in the data material due to uncertainty in the estimates.11 In total, there is information on 260 different occupations.
+Not all circles are visible in the diagram, as they partially overlap each other.
+For technical reasons, the x-axis showing women's wages as a percentage of men's wages and the y-axis with wage levels have been truncated (60 to 120 per cent, and SEK 20,000 to SEK 90,000, respectively).